About This Unit

 The 29th and its sister Battalions of the 8th Brigade began embarkation for France from Egypt in May 1916.
 They were destined for an area known as "The Nursery" in the Armentieres sector of norther France, near two villages either side of the front line; Fleurbaix on the Allied side and Fromelles on the German side.

-Many of the fallen of the 8th Brigade lay behind German lines and were buried in mass graves.
+Many of the casualties of the 8th Brigade lay behind German lines and were buried in mass graves.
 One of them became famous in 2008, when the Pheasant Wood mass grave was discovered.
 In it lay the remains of many 8th Brigade men, previously listed as "Missing" "No Known Grave" or "Known unto God".
 The nearby Pheasant Wood cemetery was established to receive the remains of these men.

 Battle /Campaign/ Involvement